oatmealdk/CS4135-Library-Project/README.md

 # CS4135 Library Project

 **Note:** Our README describes the project architecture at a high level, build/run instructions, and traceable scenarios that exhibit required behaviour in the application.
-For more detailed information and documentation, please see our [wiki](https://github.com/oatmealdk/CS4135-Library-Project/wiki)
+For more detailed information and documentation, please see our [wiki](https://github.com/oatmealdk/CS4135-Library-Project/wiki).

-E-Library microservices system built with Spring Boot + React.
+This project is an E-Library microservices system built with Spring Boot + React.

 ## Services